A brutal beating. Cries for his mom. 23-minute delay in aid. Here are the key takeaways from the Tyre Nichols police videos

 And after the beating, while Nichols lay slumped and motionless against a car, officers walking around on scene ignored the 29-year-old.

-The videos consist of three shorter body camera clips and one roughly 31-minute video taken from a utility pole camera, which appears to capture most of the violence that unfolded just steps from Nichols' home.
+The videos consist of three shorter body camera clips and one roughly 31-minute video taken from a utility pole camera, which appears to capture most of the violence that unfolded just steps from Nichols' home in Memphis.

-"What you're seeing is a fairly significant number of officers who are failing at arrest and control tactics and making up for it with brutality," CNN Chief Law Enforcement and Intelligence Analyst John Miller said.
+"What you're seeing is a fairly significant number of officers who are failing at arrest and control tactics and making up for it with brutality," said CNN Chief Law Enforcement and Intelligence Analyst John Miller.

 Law enforcement analysts who viewed the clips were troubled by a range of actions -- and inactions -- during the encounter, from the beating by a group of officers to the length of time it took for someone to render aid to a motionless Nichols.